beardedboywonder/tipjar/tipjarpunchlist.md

 12. Reformat documentation pages
   - Added a much need typographical hierarchy all within a ".lens-wrapper"
     - Each page should have a page title name, mini-divider, intro paragraph, and footnote built in.
-13. About Page needs to be made
+13. About Page needs to be made - copy info from splash submit/info page
 17. 404 page
 18. Continue documenting resources and adding terminology
 19. Needs to be mobile friendly sweet jesus what have I done.